kundajelab/chipseq_pipeline/README.md

 	-ctl_fastq1_2 <string>   : Path for control fastq for replicate 1 pair 2 (paired-end).
 	-ctl_fastq2_1 <string>   : Path for control fastq for replicate 2 pair 1 (paired-end, if not exists leave this blank).
 	-ctl_fastq2_2 <string>   : Path for control fastq for replicate 2 pair 2 (paired-end, if not exists leave this blank).

+	# if inputs are bams
+	-bam_PE <bool>           : Set it true if bams are paired end (default: false).
+	-bam1 <string>           : Path for bam for replicate 1.
+	-bam2 <string>           : Path for bam for replicate 2.
+	-ctl_bam1 <string>       : Path for control bam for replicate 1.
+	-ctl_bam2 <string>       : Path for control bam for replicate 2 (if not exists leave this blank).

 	# if inputs are tagaligns
 	-tagalign_PE <bool>      : Set it true if tagaligns are paired end (default: false).